 The John R. Oishei Foundation works with the University at Buffalo Regional Institute (UBRI) to develop comprehensive assessments of community needs and gaps in services.

-The Mobile-Safety Net Team and community service providers use these reports to:
+The Mobile Safety-Net Team and community service providers use these reports, called Numbers In Need, to:

-In the fall of 2019, The John R. Oishei Foundation and the UB Regional Institute (UBRI) will launch Numbers In Need, a new website featuring a wealth of new data, updated community reports, and other useful elements.
+The John R. Oishei Foundation's Mobile Safety-Net Team and the UB Regional Institute (UBRI) have launched Numbers In Need, a new website featuring a wealth of new data, updated community reports, and other useful elements.
 This updated resource—available to all—will significantly enhance our ability to support researchers, government agencies, nonprofit organizations, and anyone interested in gaining a better understanding of the needs of communities throughout Western New York.

-> Our Current Print Reports are available here
+> Our Previous Print Reports are available here

 Working with our community coalitions, we identify critical needs and identify opportunities for collaboration to expand resources.
-Following are some examples of our impact.
+The following are some examples of our impact.

 With our support, local coalitions organize and host Community Resource Hubs to bring together a variety of services useful to local residents conveniently located in one place.
 Services may include those focusing on housing, education, and workforce training, as well as legal services, youth services, senior services, utility assistance and food assistance.

 Developed out of our North East Buffalo Coalition, this initiative has successfully launched in six stores on the east side of Buffalo since early 2016.
 The goal is to bring healthy options into known food desert neighborhoods while providing technical support to store owners and nutrition education to the community.
-The initiative was awarded $118,000 from General Mills for a full time staff person and to increase our store owner trainings and community outreach efforts.
+The initiative was awarded $118,000 from General Mills for a full-time staff person and to increase our store owner training and community outreach efforts.